Your child has just been diagnosed with autism spectrum disorder: what to expect

 Parent stories: life with a child with autism spectrum disorder

-Other parents’ stories can be helpful and comforting.
-They can offer glimpses into what the future with a child with autism spectrum disorder (ASD) can be like.
+Other parents’ stories can help and comfort you.
+They can also offer glimpses into what the future with a child with autism spectrum disorder (ASD) can be like.

-The following stories come from Australian parents a few years after their child was diagnosed with ASD, and are reprinted from the Australian autism handbook.
+The following stories come from Australian parents a few years after their child was diagnosed with ASD, and are reprinted from the The complete autism handbook.
 You might recognise your situation in some of them, whereas others might be very different.

 ‘Secrets’ by Benison O’Reilly